David405/fiction-framework/README.md

 # fictional
-A custom grid built using CSS
+A custom CSS framework for buidling web pages